Reviews, Best Prices, Comparisons, Expert Buying Guides

 3. Visit Service Center

-If the problem persists and appears to be hardware-related, visit an authorized Samsung service center or retail store for professional assistance.
-Trained technicians can diagnose and repair hardware issues that may be affecting MMS functionality.
+In case the problem does not go away, and you suspect it might be hardware-related, go to an authorized Samsung service center or a retail store for professional help.
+The skilled technicians are able to diagnose and fix hardware problems that might be causing the malfunction of the MMS.

 Conclusion